 Are you wondering about doing a DIY tooth filling?
 You can buy temporary tooth filling kits online and in high street chemists, but are they safe to use?

 Well, using a DIY tooth filling kit is fine as a temporary measure while you wait to see a dentist.
-Kits like this one contain the same materials that dentists use, and can help reduce pain and avoid further damage to your teeth before you get a proper filling put in.
+Kits like this one from Dentek contain the same materials that dentists use, and can help reduce pain and avoid further damage to your teeth before you get a proper filling put in.

 But – we cannot stress this enough – they are not a long-term fix.
 The material isn't designed to last more than a few days, and you risk further damage to your tooth if you don't get professional treatment.
 Plus, if you have underlying tooth decay that isn't treated, you may eventually develop a painful dental abscess and need much more drastic treatment.